Responsible Office: Office for Sponsored Programs

 Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, Sections 2 CFR 200.306 (“Uniform Guidance”) states “Under Federal research proposals, voluntary committed cost sharing is not expected.
 It cannot be used as a factor during the merit review of applications or proposals, but may be considered if it is both in accordance with Federal awarding agency regulations and specified in a notice of funding opportunity.”
 Voluntary cost sharing should not be included in a federal proposal.

-Cost sharing expenditures must adhere to the same requirements as direct cost expenditures and must comply with the following:
+Cost sharing expenditures must adhere to the same accounting, financial, legal, and regulatory requirements as direct cost expenditures on sponsored awards and must comply with the following:

 - Federal or non-federal sponsored award terms and conditions